-My name is Don Ordes, aka DonO, and I reside in Nampa, Idaho, after living 36 years in Wyoming.
+Hi, my name is Don Ordes, aka DonO, and I reside in Nampa, Idaho, with my wife of 40 years, Cheryl.
 I am originally from New Orleans, where I grew up loving to hunt, fish, and trap.
 My day job is owner of a consulting company that specializes in technical consulting for industrial design, focusing on the natural gas recovery and processing energy industry.
 I also conduct training seminars in hydrocarbon processing for plant and field operators.

 At the age of 10, I read an article in a popular outdoor magazine about fly tying.
 Now New Orleans was not a fly fishing town 50 years ago, so assistance, materials, and tools were impossible to come by for a 10-year-old.
 The article was about mayflies, and I was so intrigued that I swiped mom’s sewing scissors and some thread, robbed some feathers from my pillow, and without vice or tools, tying with my bare hands, tried as hard as I could to imitate that fly on a small saltwater hook.
 I was hooked.